DMTrack: Spatio-Temporal Multimodal Tracking via Dual-Adapter: Conclusion

 \section{Conclusion}

 In this work, we present DMTrack, a parameter-efficient spatio-temporal tracking framework that incorporates two novel components: (1) The Spatio-Temporal Modality Adapter, which dynamically self-prompts modality-specific spatio-temporal cues through lightweight history template adaptation, and (2) The Progressive Modality Complementary Adapter module, which facilitates progressive cross-modal prompting via efficient pixel-wise operations.
 Experiments show that DMTrack is highly effective, achieving SOTA performance across multiple datasets.
-We hope this work will inspire further research in parameter-efficient spatio-temporal multimodal tracking.

-\textbf{Limitation.} Despite the training efficiency of DMTrack, there are limitations.
-First, although the uniform interval sampling strategy approximates the entire video sequence, it still fails to consider how to update the reliable online templates.
-Second, we circumvent temporal propagation due to the current limited scale of multimodal training data.
-We hypothesize that when applied to larger-scale training scenarios, relying solely on temporal memory mechanisms may prove insufficient for modeling adequate temporal context.
-Considering that our primary goal in this work is to offer an effective tracker with high training efficiency and simplicity, we leave these questions to further work by designing more powerful trackers.